Privacy notice for novel foods and GM foods policy

-We need to collect this information for the purpose of administration in terms of contact details for business in respect to information dissemination on either novel foods or GM and policy.
+We need to collect this data for the purpose of administration in terms of contact details for businesses in respect to information dissemination on either novel foods or GM and policy.

 Failure to provide the information could result in delays in correspondence reaching you in a timely manner.

 No third parties have access to your personal data unless the law allows them to do so.
 In line with this commitment your information may be passed to other relevant government departments, public bodies, and organisations with an interest in either novel foods or GM issues.
 We may also share the data as part of risk evaluation and analysis with public bodies or other organisations to assist them in the performance of their official duties or when it is in the public interest.